petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

     * `{upgrade.component=portal}`: for upgrade processes related to portal
     * `{upgrade.component=framework}`: for processes related to the upgrade framework logic
-    * `{upgrade.component=<bundleSymblociName>}`: for upgrade processes related to modules
+    * `{upgrade.component=<bundleSymbolicName>}`: for upgrade processes related to modules

-Note, `upgrade.log.context.enabled` works for both the upgrade tool as well as upgrades upon startup.
-To use this feature, you must also copy the [`portal-impl/src/META-INF/portal-log4j.xml`](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/META-INF/portal-log4j.xml) file into `bundles/tomcat/webapps/ROOT/WEB-INF/classes/META-INF` and rename the file to `portal-log4j-ext.xml`.
+To use this feature, you must copy the [`portal-impl/src/META-INF/portal-log4j.xml`](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/META-INF/portal-log4j.xml) file into `bundles/tomcat/webapps/ROOT/WEB-INF/classes/META-INF` and rename the file to `portal-log4j-ext.xml`.
 Then find the appender definition:

 ```
 <Appender name="CONSOLE" type="Console">